KohlbacherLab/dnpm-dip-deployment/README.md

 ## Detailed Set-up

+> ⚠️ **WARNING**
+>
-**NOTE**: Please avoid making local changes to the versioned files in this repo (e.g. `docker-compose.yml` or all `*.template.*`) to avoid conflicts upon subsequent pulls on the repository.
+> Please avoid making local changes to the versioned files in this repo (e.g. `docker-compose.yml`, `nginx.conf` or all `*.template.*`)
+> to avoid conflicts upon subsequent pulls on the repository.
-All necessary configurations should rather occur via the non-versioned, non-template copies of respective files.
+> All necessary configurations should rather occur via the non-versioned, non-template copies of respective files.

 ### Template Files